 Cost of an application

-The fees are detailed in our Schedule of Fees and Charges.
-You can request an estimate of fees at any time.
+Our Schedule of Fees and Charges contain a breakdown of costs and you can request an estimate of fees at any time.

 Fees and Charges